Mayo Clinic's approach

-Neurologists in the Mayo Clinic Systems Electrophysiology Laboratory are studying the use of special pulse generators that can also record brain waves from the deep brain stimulating electrodes to determine how stimulation affects these brain waves.
+Neurologists in the Mayo Systems Electrophysiology Laboratory are studying the use of special pulse generators that can also record brain waves from the deep brain stimulating electrodes to determine how stimulation affects these brain waves.
 Neurosurgeons in the Neural Engineering Laboratory at Mayo Clinic's campus in Minnesota collaborate with engineers to create or adjust devices used to treat conditions affecting your brain.

 Expertise and rankings

 Mayo Clinic doctors treat more than 300 people each year with deep brain stimulation.
 Mayo Clinic specialists have used deep brain stimulation to treat people who have essential tremor, Parkinson's disease and dystonia.
 Doctors have also used deep brain stimulation to treat people who have obsessive-compulsive disorder, cluster headaches, Tourette syndrome, epilepsy and chronic pain that hasn't responded to other treatments.

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Jacksonville, Fla., rank among the Best Hospitals for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., is ranked high-performing for neurology and neurosurgery by U.S. News & World Report.

 Learn more about Mayo Clinic's neurosurgery and neurology departments' expertise and rankings.